AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 13. `optimisation_method` - if the `novel` algorithm is utilised to construct a topology and the user wishes to optimise the cost function (i.e. `optimise` is `True`), the user can specify `random` (random parameter sets) or `evolutionary` (evolutionary search) as the optimisation method.

+To visualise resulting topologies, use the `visualise.sh` script (make sure to pass the correct constellations to the `visualise()` function) - see [here](project/analysis/visualisation.py) for more information on using the visualise function.

 Example: